This post may contain affiliate links. Please read disclosure. Thank you for your support.

 The Tale of Genji

 Vancouver’s original 500 flowering cherry trees were a gift from the mayors of Kobe and Yokohama in the 1930s, thanking the city for honoring Japanese Canadians who served in WWI.
-Vancouver’s climate has been ideal for cherry tree cultivation and is now home to 43,000+ blooming cherry trees.
+Vancouver’s climate is ideal for the cultivation of cherry trees and plum trees, and is now home to 43,000+ blooming cherry trees.
 Taking a page from Japan’s world-famous ‘sakura’ cherry blossom displays and festivals, Vancouver has its own version which began in 2006.

-Some species of cherry trees bloom earlier than others, which is wonderful for an extended sakura Vancouver celebration in the city.
-You don’t need to know whether a cherry tree is an Akebono, Beni-shidare or Kanzan variety; just enjoy the beauty of cherry blossoms in Vancouver this spring.
+Some species of ornamental cherry trees bloom earlier than others, which is wonderful for an extended sakura Vancouver celebration in the city.
+You don’t need to know whether a cherry tree is an Akebono, Beni-shidare or Kanzan variety.
+Just enjoy the beauty of cherry blossoms in Vancouver this spring.

 white van parked under cherry blossom trees vancouver